 Scientific Validation.
 In early 2015, a major milestone arrived when an independent scientific study was published confirming that Birdsbesafe cat collars work very effectively to reduce the numbers of birds killed by cats.
 The St. Lawrence University based study showed about an 87% reduction expected in birds caught when cats where Birdsbesafe® collar covers.

-Ms. Brennan is a lifelong nature-lover, a birdwatcher, and an environmentalist.
-Ms. Brennan proudly oversees a growing business, with international patents and an ever widening market for its innovative product.
+Currently, Ms. Brennan oversees Birdsbesafe llc, with international patents and an ever widening market for its innovative product.